-- 1) The District Board hereby receives and approves the Nexus Study and the capital improvement plan. - 2) Prior to the adoption of this Resolution, the District received public comment as part of the District Board's December 17, 2024, meeting.
-Additionally, at least 30 days prior to the meeting, the District made available to the public, data indicating the amount of the cost, or estimated cost, required to provide the service for which the fee or service charge is to be imposed pursuant to the Resolution by way of such public meeting, the District received the Nexus Study attached as Exhibit A and the Department's CIP provided as Appendix D to the Nexus Study, which formed the basis for the actions taken pursuant to this Resolution.
+- 1) The District Board hereby receives and approves the Nexus Study and the Department capital improvement plan ("CIP") and rescinds Resolution No. 2024-31. - 2) Prior to the adoption of this Resolution, the Board conducted a public hearing at which oral and written presentations were made as part of the Board's regularly scheduled April 29, 2025 meeting.
+Notice of the time and place of the meeting, including a general explanation of the matter to be considered, has been published twice in a newspaper in accordance with Government Code Sections 66602 and 66018.
+Additionally, at least 30 days before the meeting, the District made available to the public, the CIP, data indicating the amount of the cost, or estimated cost, required to provide the service for which the fee or service charge is to be imposed pursuant to the Resolution by way of such public meeting, the District received the Nexus Study attached as Exhibit A and the Department's CIP provided as Appendix D to the Nexus Study, which formed the basis for the actions taken pursuant to this Resolution.

-- 3) After considering the Nexus Study and this Resolution, and after considering the testimony as part of the District's regularly scheduled December 17, 2024, meeting, the District Board hereby makes the following findings: - a) The Fire Impact Fee program and Fire Impact Fee proposed in the Nexus Study and approved pursuant to this Resolution are for the purposes of funding the cost of fire protection and emergency response facilities, apparatus, and equipment attributable to new residential and nonresidential development in the District; and - b) The Fire Impact Fee proposed in the Nexus Study and approved pursuant to this Resolution will be used to expand the District's facilities and equipment, replace and expand the District's apparatus and vehicles to serve new development; and - c) The uses of the Fire Impact Fee proposed in the Nexus Study and approved pursuant to this Resolution are reasonably related to the types of development projects on which the fees are imposed in that fee revenue from the development projects will be used to expand the District's facilities and equipment, and replace and expand the District's apparatus and vehicles to meet the additional demand generated by new development projects; and - d) The Fire Impact Fee proposed in the Nexus Study, and approved pursuant to this Resolution, bears a reasonable relationship to the need for fire protection and emergency response facilities, apparatus, and equipment in that each development project will create additional need for the District's fire protection and emergency response services and a corresponding need for new or expanded facilities, apparatus, and equipment.
+- 3) After considering the Nexus Study and this Resolution, and after considering the testimony from the notice public hearing as part of the District's regularly scheduled April 29, 2025 meeting, the District Board hereby makes the following findings: - a) The Fire Impact Fee program and Fire Impact Fee proposed in the Nexus Study and approved pursuant to this Resolution are for the purposes of funding the cost of fire protection and emergency response facilities, apparatus, and equipment attributable to new residential and nonresidential development in the District; and - b) The Fire Impact Fee proposed in the Nexus Study and approved pursuant to this Resolution will be used to expand the District's facilities and equipment, replace and expand the District's apparatus and vehicles to serve new development; and - c) The uses of the Fire Impact Fee proposed in the Nexus Study and approved pursuant to this Resolution are reasonably related to the types of development projects on which the fees are imposed in that fee revenue from the development projects will be used to expand the District's facilities and equipment, and replace and expand the District's apparatus and vehicles to meet the additional demand generated by new development projects; and - d) The Fire Impact Fee proposed in the Nexus Study, and approved pursuant to this Resolution, bears a reasonable relationship to the need for fire protection and emergency response facilities, apparatus, and equipment in that each development project will create additional need for the District's fire protection and emergency response services and a corresponding need for new or expanded facilities, apparatus, and equipment.
 The fee will be imposed on different types of development projects in proportion to the additional service population generated and structural area created by new development projects; and - e) The Nexus Study demonstrates that there is a reasonable relationship between the amount of the Fire Impact Fee and the cost of the fire protection facilities, apparatus, and equipment attributable to the development on which the fee is imposed in that the costs are based upon the level of existing development served by the District's existing fire protection facilities and applied proportionately to land use categories in proportion to the need they create for expanded fire facilities, apparatus, and equipment.

-Olympic Valley Public Service District Resolution 2024-31 Page 3
+Olympic Valley Public Service District Resolution 2025-06 Page 3